Our Annual Memorial Day Sale is LIVE! Get 10% Off Your Outdoor Kitchen Today

-When researching an outdoor kitchen project, one of the first questions that pop up:
+When researching an outdoor kitchen project, one of the first questions that pops up is:

 How much does an outdoor kitchen cost?

-Before getting too invested in the idea, you want to make sure it is feasible for you financially.
+Before getting too invested in the idea, you should make sure it’s a financially feasible home improvement project.

 AVERAGE HOMEOWNER SPEND